Approximation of high quantiles from intermediate quantiles: A simple high quantile estimator

-\end{theorem} \begin{proof} The proof is found in Subsection \ref{sub:Proof-of-Pickands-like}. \end{proof} Theorem \ref{thm:Pickands-like_random} establishes a.s. convergence of very high quantile estimates for probabilities of exceedance of $n^{-\tau}$ uniformly for all $\tau$ in an arbitrary compact subset of $(0,\infty)$ as $n\rightarrow\infty$.
+Theorem \ref{thm:Pickands-like_random} establishes almost sure convergence of very high quantile estimates for probabilities of exceedance of $n^{-\tau}$ uniformly for all $\tau$ in an arbitrary compact subset of $(0,\infty)$ if $\log q\in ERV$. \begin{remark} Remark \ref{rem:R1} about the normalisation in (\ref{eq:conv_ql_rr_log}) and (\ref{eq:conv_ql_rr}) carries over to (\ref{eq:conv_logqlhat}) and (\ref{eq:conv_qlhat}). \end{remark} For the analysis of the asymptotic distributions of errors, the assumption $\log q\in ERV_{\{\theta\}}$ in Theorem \ref{thm:Pickands-like_random} will be strengthened somewhat.
+We assume that the derivative $q'$ of $q$ exists, and